TONG-H

 let c = 20 // Identifier 'b' has already been declared

-• var variables can be used before declare, var declaration will be raising to the first line when engine is running, even a variable is declared in a if block
+• var variables can be used before declare, var declaration will be raising to the first line when engine is running, even the variable is declared in a block scope

 1